• Skip to primary navigation

 Jump to:

 Call it ice pops, fruit lollies or popsicles, you can never get enough of this dairy free frozen treat.
 This is an amazing way to incorporate fruits into a kid’s diet if they are not interested in eating whole fruits.
-It is also an ideal option to keep kids hydrated on scorching hot days.
-The bonus is that these are irresistibly addictive and kids just can’t stop at one.

 Mango and cherry make a lovely duo with a ruby red and vibrant yellow hue, making these popsicles delightful.
 The extremely sweet mango combined with the sweet and slightly tart cherries is an interesting flavour combination to try.
-This popsicle recipe is made of real fruits without any preservatives or artificial colours.
-So these are not only healthy and tasty but also a budget saver.

 For my kids, warm sunny days are meant for frozen treats.
-The freezer has to be stocked up with frozen treats - strawberry frozen yogurt, strawberry yogurt bark, watermelon slushie, vanilla ice cream, raspberry ice cream and popsicles are a few to name.
+The freezer has to be stocked up with frozen treats - strawberry frozen yogurt, mango cherry popsicles, strawberry yogurt bark, watermelon slushie, vanilla ice cream, raspberry ice cream and popsicles are a few to name.
 Fruit pops are a newfound interest in my home.
 In fact, an obsession!

 While cooking with kids sounds exciting, kids’ safety should be the priority.
 Ensure to supervise the kids all the time they are in the kitchen and do not allow toddlers and young kids to handle the blender or any kitchen appliances on their own.
 Refer safety disclaimer for more details.